WHAT IS THEIR PHILOSOPHY OF LIfE

 Once the decoration is ready, the group departures on a long trip.
 It takes several days until they reach the location for the "Sing-sing" ceremony.

 "Sing-sing" ceremony is attended by warriors from various parts of the same valley.
-All of them are extremely violent and protective and to spark a conflict could happen at any time.
+All of them are extremely violent and to spark a conflict is very easy.
 Usually clans fight for land, pigs or women.
 In that order!
-However, once entered into their world and receiving a blessing by a Huli Wigmen tribe’s chief, I was adopted by the clan and felt in absolute safety.
-Some of the warriors escorted me for miles on my way down of the mountain just to make sure; all is fine with their new brother.